wuzhiping/webspoon/README.md

 ## Compatibiliy

-Here is a list of versions of Java and OS that were verified to be compatible with webSpoon. webSpoon does not work with Oracle Java SE 7.
+Here is a list of versions of Java and OS that were verified to be compatible with webSpoon. webSpoon does not work with Java 7 since the dependent library (Eclipse RAP/RWT) is not compatible with Java 7 (see [here](http://www.eclipse.org/rap/noteworthy/3.1/) for the details).

 ### Java

 - Oracle Java SE 8
+- OpenJDK 8

 ### Operating systems

 - Ubuntu 14.04
 - Mac OS X El Capitan
 - Windows 7 Professional
+- Windows 10 Professional

 ## Deploy